Ambergate: Name and origins

-Development of industry and transport
+Development of industry and transportation

 In 1791 Benjamin Outram and Samuel Beresford had built kilns at nearby Bullbridge to process limestone from their quarry at Crich.
 George Stephenson had discovered deposits of coal at Clay Cross and realised that burning lime would provide a use for the slack which otherwise would go to waste.
 He leased Cliff Quarry at Crich, and built eight limekilns beside the railway.
 Within a year they had grown to twenty.
 They were connected by another wagonway known as "The Steep", a 550 yd self-acting incline at a slope of 1 in 5.

 The turnpike to Matlock was opened in 1818.
 Until then the main road from Belper northwards had been through Wirksworth and such traffic as there was, would have been mainly cotton from Arkwright's Mill at Cromford.
 However, the Cromford Canal, opened in 1794, also passes the village.
 In 1818 the turnpike to Nottingham was opened with a toll house at the junction.
 The canal towpath can be followed from here to Cromford Wharf, passing High Peak Junction, which is the start of the High Peak Trail).
 This 6 mi section is listed as a Biological Site of Special Scientific Interest (SSSI), and also forms part of the Derwent Valley Heritage Way.

 In 1840 the North Midland Railway opened with a station at 'Amber Gate' which brought trade for 'omnibus and posting conveyance' to Matlock, which was becoming a fashionable spa town.
 By 1867 there was a through line from London St Pancras to Manchester, as well as to Leeds.
 Ambergate became an important interchange and, in 1876, Francis Hurt built the 'Hurt Arms' to replace the former 'Thatched House Tavern and Posting House' which the Midland Railway had converted into three cottages (now Midland Place).
 Francis Hurt also built 'Oak Hurst', an 1840s mansion later owned by the railway company.
 The main railway line runs through the elliptical Toadmoor Tunnel designed by George Stephenson.

 By 1851 the tiny hamlet had grown to a population of 206.
 In 1876 Richard Johnson and Nephew opened the wireworks by the river.